On the southeastern corner of Martha’s Vineyard, storms and sea-level rise reshape the coastline here on a daily basis.

 Wasque (“way-skwee”) is a land of shifting sands and changing ecology, where sea level rise, ever-fiercer storms, and strong long-shore currents demonstrate their impacts all along the coastline.

-For generations, visitors and residents alike have fond memories of sweeping white sand beaches and boardwalks.
-Today, Wasque is in transition, undergoing what many Native Vineyarders remember from long ago.
+For generations, visitors and residents alike have fond memories of sweeping white sand beaches.
+Today, Wasque, a popular saltwater fishing destination, is in transition, undergoing what many Native Vineyarders remember from long ago.
 Shifting sandbars, strong long-shore currents, and the rapidly moving Breach will likely erode great portions of the swimming beach.
 Its dry, acidic, sandy soil nurtures an oak and pine forest, sandplain grasslands, and heathlands.
 Windy conditions, grazing, and fires have kept forests from taking hold here.
 It’s a place in a constant state of flux, where no two visits are ever quite the same.

 Explore a habitat of rare sand barrens along half a mile of trails.
 Bring binoculars to zoom in on sandpipers, piping plovers, terns, and other shorebirds at the surf line.
 Glimpse monarch butterflies as they feed on the flowers of the Northern Blazing Star before migrating south.